rememberSoftwares/yacana/README.md

 It does the following:
 ![GS6](https://github.com/user-attachments/assets/51e1143c-3aa1-40e0-acf6-5ac014d83282)

-* The first Task is solved and the output arrives in Agent1's History.
+* The first Task is solved and the output ends up in Agent1's History.
 It's messages 1 & 2 ;
 * The prompt and answer are then copied to the agent2's History as you can see in messages 3 & 4 ;
 * Next Task2 is solved.
 Note that it now has access to the input and output of Agent1's solving task as it was put in its History.
 It's Message 5 & 6 ;
 * The messages 5 & 6 are copied back to agent1's History as shown in messages 7 & 8 ;
-* We now reach the shift message, at message 9, configured by default to copy message 8. 🚨You should set the shift message yourself as the Histories are now merged from the start. **This will create a message duplication!** ;
+* We now reach the shift message, at message 9, configured by default to copy message 8. 🚨You should set the shift message yourself as the histories are now merged from the beginning. **This will create a message duplication if you don't!** ;
 * Messages from 10 to 12 are already merged as being part of the GroupSolve loop ;

 We could represent this merged workflow in the following unified form:

 ![GS7](https://github.com/user-attachments/assets/82513dee-9763-4328-ad8b-b2d08ddba05d)

 This diagram and the previous one are the same just represented differently.
-In this form 2 things are glaring:
+There are two glaring elements in this diagram:
 1. Agent2 has one more message (8) than Agent1 (7) due to the shift message.
 2. Both agents have the same History for the first four messages but they also share the same "USER" / "ASSISTANT" scheme.
-This means that from Agent1's POV, you addressed to it with message 3 and it responded with message 4.
+This means that from Agent1's POV, you addressed it with message 3 and it responded with message 4.
 Which is false.
-The same problem arises with Agent2 POV which sees message 1 as me addressing to it and message 2 as its response.
+The same problem arises with Agent2 POV which sees message 1 as us addressing it and message 2 as its response.
 Which is also not true as they were meant for the other Agent.

 #### Using self-reflection when LLMs are struggling to terminate chat